d-babinski/d-babinski.github.io/_portfolio/5ghoulash.md

     alt: "gif 3"
 ---

 This is game created for United Game Jam 2020 with theme "Two".
 The game is a duel against a boss that is made of two creatures.
 Jam contained mostly beginners (it only allowed people that didn't jam before) and a very active community.
-Out of 300 comissions Ghoulash has been 4th most played game with tens of reviews from fellow gamedevs.
-Usually to hard to beat on first time after few tries most of people were able to get through the fight which seems like well balanced design.
+Out of about 300 comissions Ghoulash has been 4th most played game with tens of reviews from fellow gamedevs.
+Usually too hard to beat on first time, after few tries most of people were able to get through the fight, which seems like well balanced design.

 {% include gallery caption="Gifs showing the way gameplay works (click to maximize)" %}